 If individual coaching is required (this is relatively common when working with gender equity), I have certification and experience helping people to develop the deeper skill sets required to support change.

 Bringing two or more organisations together is rarely straightforward.
 A key factor in determining the eventual success of the merged organisation is the ability of the cultures to coexist and adapt until a new culture emerges.
 The ability to purposefully shape cultures over time is incredibly rare, and many leaders find that the management skills that brought them to their senior and executive roles are not the same skills that are required to manage deep culture change.

-I have consulted on the two largest Australian federal government mergers that have occurred in the last few years.
+I have consulted on two of the largest Australian federal government mergers that have occurred in the last few years.